Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for relatively small

-Thus $K = \QQ(\zeta_p)$ and $E$ is the unique subfield of $K$ having degree $g$ over $\QQ$.
-Proposition \ref{prop_sp_general} provides an explicitly algorithm to find $N=p$ and $n$, which searches $(n_1,n_2,\dots,n_g)$ exhaustedly to determine the solubility of \eqref{eq_orig_rel} (in the scenes of \eqref{eq_orig_rel_solu}).
-This is implemented by GP \cite{pari} as follows. \enmt{[ Step 1.] \item For a given $p$ and $n$, use \gp{galoissubcyclo} to obtain the polynomial for the subfield $E\subseteq K$, \gp{bnfinit} the field information of $E$ involving the ideal class group $Cl(E)$, and \gp{idealprimedec} the set of primes $S=\{\fP_1, \dots, \fP_g\}$. \item Use \gp{nfgaloisconj} and \gp{nfgaloisapply} to identify the complex conjugation and the conjugate pairs of primes in $S$.
-Then we may assume $\fP_{u+k}=\bar\fP_k,\ k=1,2,\dots,u$. \item Search $n_1, \dots, n_u$ in the range $[0, n]$, calculate every ideal $\A=\prod_{j=1}^u\fP_j^{n_k}\bar\fP_j^{\bar n_j}$, and use \gp{bnfisprincipal} to see whether $\A$ is principal, i.e., to determine the solubility of \eqref{eq_orig_rel}. }
+Let $K = \QQ(\zeta_p)$ and $E$ be the unique subfield of $K$ having degree $g$ over $\QQ$.
+Proposition \ref{prop_sp_general} provides an explicitly algorithm to find $N=p$ and $n$, which enumerates $(n_1,n_2,\dots,n_g)$ to determine the solvability of \eqref{eq_orig_rel}.
+This is implemented by GP \cite{pari} as follows. \enmt{[ Step i.] \item Given $p$ and $n$, use \gp{galoissubcyclo} to obtain the polynomial for the subfield $E\subseteq K$, \gp{bnfinit} the field information of $E$ involving the ideal class group $Cl(E)$, and \gp{idealprimedec} the set of primes $S=\{\fP_1, \dots, \fP_g\}$. \item Use \gp{nfgaloisconj} and \gp{nfgaloisapply} to identify the complex conjugation and the conjugate pairs of primes in $S$.
+Then we may assume $\fP_{u+k}=\bar\fP_k,\ k=1,2,\dots,u$. \item Enumerate $n_1, \dots, n_u$ in the range $[0, n]$, calculate every ideal $\A=\prod_{j=1}^u\fP_j^{n_k}\bar\fP_j^{\bar n_j}$, and use \gp{bnfisprincipal} to see whether $\A$ is principal, i.e., to determine the solvability of \eqref{eq_orig_rel}. }

-\rk{ Let us give some remarks on the implementation above. \enmt{ \item In Step \ref{it_bnfinit}, we can only deal with small $g$, otherwise calculating the field information costs too much time and memory. \item As noted in the PARI/GP documentation \cite{pari}, since we use \gp{bnfinit} to calculate the class group, all results rely on this implementation are rigorous only under \emph{generalised Riemann hypothesis (GRH)}.
-But as in Remark \ref{rk_8_pe} \eqref{8_pe.it_erh}, the results could be considered unconditionally correct in practice. \item From Step \ref{it_search} we know that the size of the searching space, $O((n+1)^{(g/2)})$, accounts for almost all the calculation time. }}
+\rk{ Let us give some remarks on the implementation above. \enmt{[(a)] \item In Step \ref{it_bnfinit}, we can only deal with small $g$, otherwise the calculation of the field information will cost too much time and memory. \item As noted in the PARI/GP documentation \cite{pari}, since we use \gp{bnfinit} to calculate the class group, all results rely on this implementation are valid only under \emph{Generalised Riemann Hypothesis (GRH)}.
+But as in Remark \ref{rk_8_pe} \eqref{8_pe.it_erh}, the results could be considered unconditionally correct in practice. \item From Step \ref{it_search} we know that the size of the searching space, $O((n+1)^{\frac{g}{2}})$, predominantly influences the calculation time. }}